LG G8 is coming, but the LG V50 isn't far behind with 5G

 The V50 is highly-specced in every other department, packing a 6.4-inch QHD+ OLED display, a 4,000mAh battery and even a vapor chamber to keep the phone cool while engaging in demanding activity, like streaming media or playing games.

-The LG V50 will be available from Sprint exclusively in the coming months, per a press release.
-Other service providers will eventually get the phone; Verizon has already announced it will carry the phone “this summer.”
+The LG V50 will be available from Sprint exclusively in the coming months, per an official press release.
+Other service providers will eventually get the phone; Verizon has already announced it will carry the phone “this summer" in the US, which means by September.

+- MWC (Mobile World Congress) is the world’s largest showcase for the mobile industry, stuffed full of the newest phones, tablets, wearables and more.
+TechRadar is reporting live from Barcelona all week to bring you the very latest from the show floor.
+Head to our dedicated MWC 2019 hub to see all the new releases, along with TechRadar’s world-class analysis and buying advice about your next phone.